 Education providers often just count on their own resources for orientation week but it’s always good to buy in some new games and equipment giving a freshness for the start of a new year and help deliver their planned activities.

-You’ll need to decide what activities will be offered for orientation.
+First up, you’ll need to decide what activities will be offered for orientation.
 Some Orientation Week games and activities could include:

-- Fitness class – in active wear!
+- Run a Fitness class – in 80’s active wear!

-- Games night – choose strategic games that encourage time management and how university differs from high school.
+- Run a Games night – choose strategic games that encourage time management and how university differs from high school.
 There is only so many hours in the week and students will need to plan when to work and study, and what to do in their free time.
 Set them up for success, get them to plan a study timetable that is realistic and decide upfront, how much personal time to allocate to their day.
 Suggest some activities they can do for relaxation, exercise and enjoyment.
 Chinese Checkers, dominoes and other table top games offer great strategy techniques.
 Set some expectations; often at the end of semester students are bombarded with lots of assignments due from every direction, all in the same week as end of semester tests.
 Remind them that planning their time, will create habits for the next few years and applied during the whole year not just the first week.

 - Play some light physical games, like Ladder Golf, Rollo, or Cornhole toss.